OneSparse/OneSparse/README.md

 # API

-PgGraphBLAS tries to adhere closely to the spirit of the [GraphBLAS C API](https://github.com/sergiud/SuiteSparse/blob/master/GraphBLAS/Doc/GraphBLAS_API_C.pdf).
+OneSparse tries to adhere closely to the spirit of the [GraphBLAS C API](https://github.com/sergiud/SuiteSparse/blob/master/GraphBLAS/Doc/GraphBLAS_API_C.pdf).
 This documentation focused on the specific of interfacing with postgres.
 For a more complete introduction see [the